How to Calculate Spatial k-Anonymity Thresholds

 grid_gdf["cell_id"] = grid_gdf.index

 # 2. Spatial join to count local density.
-After sjoin, the left-frame
+After sjoin the left-frame index

-# index is preserved as the row index, not as an "index_left" column,
+# is preserved as the row index (not an "index_left" column), so group on

 joined = gpd.sjoin(grid_gdf, gdf, how="left", predicate="contains")